How do I know which hearing aids are right for me?

 These are very easy to operate even if the user has poor dexterity.
 The hearing device is made of one piece that is custom made to fit inside your ear.

-Dramatically different from previous designs, Open Ear fittings have set a new standard for cosmetic appearance and sound processing.
-The ultra small and light weight device is placed behind the ear and a tiny clear tube transmits the sound into the earcanal.
+Dramatically different from previous designs, RITE fittings have set a new standard for cosmetic appearance and sound processing.
+The ultra small and light weight device is placed behind the ear and a tiny speaker is seated in the ear canal.